When I was in second or third grade, I made a drawing in response to a prompt we were given in school. The prompt was:

 Of course, the practice of nonviolent civil disobedience was central to my understanding of King’s work.
 But over time I came to learn that King was not always a complete pacifist; he was known to keep a gun at home and applied for a concealed carry permit due to the constant threats he faced.
 And even a young Rosa Parks once threatened to throw a brick at a white boy who was bullying her.

 I have lived my entire life largely free of physical violence.
-I was in one poorly conceived and executed fistfight in elementary school, but otherwise I have managed to avoid the need to defend myself from or use violence.
+I was in one poorly conceived and executed fistfight in middle school, but otherwise I have managed to avoid the need to defend myself from or use violence.

 This continues even within gun culture, as I have been strongly influenced by those who preach avoidance as the best defense (as Michael Bane does in his TV show of that title).
 As the saying goes, “The first rule of gunfighting is don’t be there.”
 In other words, “You can’t lose a fight you’re not in.”